mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

        --evaluation-periods 2 \
        --dimensions Name=DistributionId,Value=${DISTRIBUTION_ID}

    echo "✅ Created CloudWatch alarms for distribution monitoring"
    ```

    The error rate alarm triggers when 4xx errors exceed 5% average over two 5-minute periods, while the latency alarm triggers when origin response time exceeds 1000ms.
-These thresholds balance early warning with false positive prevention.
+These thresholds balance early warning with false positive prevention, ensuring actionable alerts for performance degradation.

    > **Tip**: Configure CloudWatch alarms with appropriate thresholds to balance between early warning and false positive alerts.
 See [CloudFront monitoring with CloudWatch documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/monitoring-using-cloudwatch.html) for comprehensive monitoring strategies.

 8. **Test cache invalidation functionality**:

    Cache invalidation forces CloudFront to fetch fresh content from the origin for specified paths.
-This demonstrates how to update cached content when changes are made to the origin, though it should be used sparingly due to cost implications.
+This demonstrates how to update cached content when changes are made to the origin, though it should be used sparingly due to cost implications and potential performance impact on cache hit rates.

    ```bash
    # Update the HTML file with new content